SanicTK2/iidxguide/docs/dp_zagaku.md

 #### Stay motivated

 * Your mindset is the most important thing in Zagaku.
-* DJ SILENT says think of Zagaku process like brushing your teeth, to a point where you are uncomfortable if you skip them.
+* He says think of Zagaku process like brushing your teeth, to a point where you are uncomfortable if you skip them.
 * High-level charts might keep you motivated; but conversely, when you don't have such high-level chart to play, you would lose all motivation.
 * You will eventually encounter a "wall".
 Understand your limits, keep the big-picture goal in mind, but also have smaller checkpoints along the way to keep you motivated.